-At first impression Czechs might seems a bit intimidating, service in shops or restaurants provided “without” smiles and passengers in metro or trams looks very quiet.
-However after you visit some pubs, socializing places, clubs or friends at their home, it is guaranteed that you’ll get a very different impression.
-You will be able to understand their very good sense of humour and you will value their politeness.
-Most of Czechs are reserved, confident and quite at least until they hit the pub and not to forgot hard working, rarely aggressive or confrontational.
+At first impression, Czechs might seem a bit intimidating, service in shops or restaurants provided “without” smiles and passengers in metro or trams looks very quiet.
+However, after you visit some pubs, socializing places, clubs or friends at their home, it is guaranteed that you’ll get a very different impression.
+You will understand their perfect sense of humour, and you will value their politeness.
+Most Czechs are reserved, confident and quiet, at least until they hit the pub.
+And not to forget they are hard-working, rarely aggressive or confrontational.

 Czechs are a western Slavic people of Central Europe, living predominantly in the Czech Republic.
 Small populations of Czechs also live in Slovakia, Austria, U.S., Brazil, Argentina, Canada, Germany, Russia and other countries.
 Czechs speak the Czech language, which is closely related to the Slovak and Upper Sorbian language.

-You may be shocked that Czechs have prejudice directed against the Roma population, whom people are quick to blame for the city’s problems.
-Though racism towards visitors is rare, though there have been some assaults by skinheads on dark-skinned people.
+You may be shocked that Czechs have a prejudice against the Roma population, whom people are quick to blame for the city’s problems.
+However, racism towards visitors is rare, though there have been some assaults by skinheads on dark-skinned people.

 Home Visits Etiquette

 • When invited to dine at a Czech household, it is customary to bring flowers as a gift.
 If you like, you may bring a bottle of wine along with the flowers, but it isn’t a must.

 • Remove your shoes any time you enter someone’s house unless the host insists otherwise.
 He or she may offer you some slippers to wear instead.

 • Flowers should be given in odd numbers (1, 3, 5, 7…), unless they are for a funeral: in that case, the numbers should be even.
 Chrysanthemums are reserved for gravestones only.
 Red carnations tend to be